Gaza children gradually return to school after two years of war

 “I am in sixth grade now, but I lost two years of schooling because of displacement and the war,” she told AFP.

-During the two-year war between Israel and Hamas, Al Hassaina, like many other UNRWA facilities throughout the territory, became a shelter for dozens of displaced families.
+During the two-year war, Al Hassaina, like many other UNRWA facilities throughout the territory, became a shelter for dozens of displaced families.

 Their presence was still visible in the lines of laundry strung across the building’s three floors.